krishkoli1/PYTHON-SCRAPER-STUDIO/README.md

 4.  **Upload Sample HTML**:
     - Upload one of the `.html` files that the Selenium script just saved.
 This will be used as a template for the next step.
 5.  **Define Extractors**:
     - Use the interactive preview to define what data to extract.
-You can point-and-click elements with the cursor icon (`️CursorArrowRaysIcon`) or let the AI "✨ Auto-detect Fields".
+You can point-and-click elements with the cursor icon (`CursorArrowRaysIcon`) or let the AI "✨ Auto-detect Fields".
     - Test your selectors to see a live preview of the results.
 6.  **Get Final Scraper**:
     - The app generates the final BeautifulSoup script.